nattatorn-dev/sc-express-api/README.md

 ## Description

-A sample project for REST API with mongoDB with basic CRUD features
+A sample project for REST API with mongoDB with basic CRUD following <a href="http://jsonapi.org/">jsonapi features</a>, <a href = "https://github.com/airbnb/javascript">airbnb js style</a>

-logging, profile, cache, swagger, babel, EC2016
+logging, profile, cache, helmet, swagger, babel, eslint, ES7

 ## BEFORE RUN it